-An Interval Fund is a continuously offered, closed-end mutual fund that periodically offers to repurchase its shares from shareholders.
+An Interval Fund is a continuously offered, closed-end fund that periodically offers to repurchase its shares from shareholders.
 This feature allows the Fund greater opportunities to invest in less liquid assets, which may result in higher risk-adjusted returns.
-Through the interval structure, the Fund offers a Liquidity Feature of quarterly redemptions at NAV of no less than 5% of the shares outstanding made available, redeeming more frequently than other real estate and private equity investments.
-Correlation is a measure of the degree to which the value of different investment types move in the same direction; if they perform independently of one another, they are non-correlated.
-Net Asset Value (NAV) represents the underlying value of shares.
-The NAV of the Fund’s shares is the market value of the Fund’s assets and is the price at which the shares can be purchased before the addition of any applicable sales charges.
+Through the interval structure, the Fund offers a Liquidity Feature of quarterly redemptions at NAV of no less than 5 percent of the shares outstanding made available, redeeming more frequently than other real estate and private equity investments.
+Regardless of how the Fund performs, there is no guarantee that shareholders will be able to sell all of the shares they desire in a quarterly repurchase offer.

 Investors in Resource Real Estate Diversified Income Fund Share Classes U, T, and D can contact Resource’s Operations Department at (866) 469-0129 for information about their account, including but not limited to performance.